iggredible/Learn-Vim/ch27_vimscript_functions.md

 Now if you run `echo Lunch()()`, Vim will return "shrimp".

-## Learn Vimscript Functions The Smart Way
+## Learn Vimscript Functions the Smart Way

 In this chapter, you learned the anatomy of Vim function.
 You learned how to use different special keywords `range`, `dict`, and `closure` to modify function behavior.
 You also learned how to use lambda and to chain multiple functions together.
 Functions are important tools for creating complex abstractions.